RealOrangeOne/wagtail/docs/advanced_topics/performance.md

 ### Preview-aware caching

-`{% wagtailcache %}` functions identically to Django's `{% cache %}` tag, but does nothing during preview requests (it neither reads from the cache nor updates it when one doesn't exist).
+The `{% wagtailcache %}` tag functions similarly to Django's `{% cache %}` tag, but will neither cache or serve cached content when previewing a page (or other model) in Wagtail.

 ```html+django
 {% load wagtail_cache %}